JiangdaZhao/Img_Search/README.md

 # Img_Search
-Our capstone project for BWSI Cog*Works Week 3.
+Our capstone project for Beaver Works.